 For more information about our graduation rates, the median debt of students who completed the program and other important information, please see Consumer Information Disclosure in this catalog and on our website at http://laurel.edu/consumer-information.

-Typical Course Schedule: This program is a total of 1,575 clock hours of training during 12-months for full-time students.
-Classes can be held Monday through Friday, from 8:00 am to 3:30PM pm including scheduled breaks.
+Typical Course Schedule: Classes can be held Monday through Friday, from 8:00 am to 3:30PM pm including scheduled breaks.
 Clinical rotation experiences will be scheduled during site available times which could include evenings and weekends.

 COURSE DESCRIPTIONS